2021 Minnesota TZD Webinar Series: Speeding—The Other Pandemic

 About the Webinar

 COVID-19 is not the only pandemic facing our world today.
 Speeding on Minnesota roadways is killing members of our community at an alarming rate.
-This webinar will explore public perceptions around speed and discuss current efforts to slow down drivers to help curb these dangerous behaviors.
+This webinar explored public perceptions around speed and discussed current efforts to slow down drivers to help curb these dangerous behaviors.

 Stephanie Malinoff, Senior Director of Engagement and Technical Assistance, Center for Transportation Studies, University of Minnesota